csonuryilmaz/heybot/heybot/README.md

 As a common practice a **.hb** file starts with parameter *OPERATION*  and it is followed by required parameters to do that operation metioned.
 In [workspace](https://github.com/csonuryilmaz/utilities/tree/master/heybot/workspace) you can find example **.hb** templates for each operation.
 You can copy them, and define your own operation by filling parameters.
 Also it's a best practice to give you **.hb** files a readable name.
 For ex: send_local_changes_to_test_env.hb

 Let's dive into some details and explain them with examples.

+#### 4. Operations

 Below there is a list of operations that you can use with heybot.

-**1. OPERATION= Upload**
+##### 4.1.
+Upload

 It uploads local changes in the working copy (output of *svn st* command) to a remote server by SFTP protocol.